Second chance checking accounts in Arizona give people with ChexSystems records an opportunity to open a traditional checking account.

 Offers several checking accounts to choose from.
 They use ChexSystems but will open an account if there is only 1 paid ChexSystems record and no fraud was indicated.

 You must bring show your paid in full receipts from any previously owed financial institution to open a second chance checking account.
 The monthly fee is $10.

 The Fresh Start Checking Account is called Mission Checking Account.
 It requires a minimum $20 opening deposit along with a $20 monthly service fee.

 Tucson Federal Credit Union offers a Second Chance Checking Account.
 But you must not have any fraud indicated on ChexSystems and no owed balances to ChexSystems.
 The Second Chance Account offers you many of the benefits of a Regular Checking account and after 12 months of successfully maintaining your Second Chance Account, you will be automatically be upgraded.
 You may also qualify for a $500 Visa Platinum credit card.

-A negative ChexSystems record can remain 5 years unless you successfully dispute ChexSystems to get it deleted.
-For consumers with an EWS record, it can last for 7 years unless you're able to successfully dispute EWS.
+A negative ChexSystems record can remain for 5 years unless you successfully dispute ChexSystems to get it deleted.
+For consumers with an EWS record, it can last for 7 years unless you’re able to successfully dispute EWS.

 Take the time to build a solid banking relationship that will help you grow your money while maintaining a safe place to conduct daily expense transactions.
 There’s no reason to waste money by paying fees to conduct daily financial transactions.